MrYsLab/python_banyan/docs/common_messaging_protocol.md

 Notice that ***pin*** is an integer and not a string.

 All OneGPIO message *keys* are strings.
-Within the OneGPIO message specification, if a *value* is *not* within quotes, then it is specified as an integer.
+Within the OneGPIO message specification, if a *value* is *not* within quotes, it is specified as an integer.
 Otherwise, it is specified as a string.

 The OneGpio command to set the state of a digital output pin is: